gr-b/repogather/README.md

 - Filters and analyzes code files in a repository
 - Excludes test and configuration files by default (with options to include them)
 - Filters out common ecosystem-specific directories and files (e.g., node_modules, venv)
+- Respects .gitignore rules (with option to include ignored files)
 - Handles repositories of any size by splitting content into multiple requests when necessary
 - Estimates token count and API usage cost before processing
 - Uses OpenAI's GPT models to evaluate file relevance
 - Supports various methods of providing the OpenAI API key
 - Copies relevant files and their contents to the clipboard
 - Can return all files without LLM analysis
+- Allows custom exclusion of files or directories

 ## Installation